Nikolay Mitov

-Club career
+Playing career

-Mitov has played for Bulgarian teams - Hebar, Minyor and Levski, and German teams - Magdeburg and Holstein Kiel.
-With Levski he has played in 7 matches and has scored one goal.
+Mitov has played for Bulgarian teams Hebar Pazardzhik, Minyor Pernik and Levski Sofia and German teams 1.
+FC Magdeburg and Holstein Kiel.
+With Levski he played in seven matches and has scored one goal.

 Managerial career

 From 12 April 2013 he is the coach of Levski Sofia after replacing Ilian Iliev.
 Before that he was assistant-manager in the team.
 Under his managerial tenure, "Levski" secured crucial victories against major rivals CSKA Sofia and Ludogorets Razgrad, but the team failed to win the A PFG title after being held to a 1:1 draw with Slavia Sofia in the last round of the league.
 Mitov parted ways with the "blues" on 12 July 2013, following the team's elimination by Kazakh club Irtysh Pavlodar in the UEFA Europa League.

 In early December 2013, Mitov was announced as the new manager of PFC Montana in the B PFG on a contract until 30 June 2014.
 He was released from his duties in May 2014 after being unable to secure the team's promotion to the A PFG.
 Mitov was appointed as manager of Botev Plovdiv on 30 August 2016, but decided to resign a few hours later due to a hostile reception from the fans.

 On 2 March 2017, he was appointed as manager of Levski Sofia, replacing Elin Topuzakov.
 After five months of stay, PFC Levski and Nikolay Mitov decided to split by mutual agreement due to poor results.
 The club thanked the coach for all his work as head of the team and for his responsibility to carry out his duties despite the poor performance of the team.
 Mr. Mitov received the possibility of one-month specialization in Spain.

 Instead he returned in charge of Septemvri Sofia after the bad start of the team under Dimitar Vasev's tenure.
+In June 2023, Mitov was once again appointed as manager of Montana.